beckn/missions/UEI/implementation_guide_P2P_energy_trade.md

 A search request can include one or more search criteria.
 Below are examples of how a search request can be constructed.
 A general rule is:
-if searching by free text, it is specified in message->intent->descriptor->name If searching by category, it is specified in message->intent->category->descriptor->code
+- if searching by free text, it is specified in message->intent->descriptor->name
+- If searching by category, it is specified in message->intent->category->descriptor->code

+Search requests are sent to the gateway url.

-**Search by the type of energy, units of energy required and the fulfillment time**
+**Search by the category of energy, number of units of energy required and the fulfillment time**

 ```